AhmedElazony/php-mvc-framework/README.md

-# A PHP Project Using A simple MVC Framework
+# A PHP Project Using a simple MVC Framework

 > Note: This is A Simple Framework That Needs Too much Code Refactoring and
 > Some Function Needs Validations.